Cloudxtreme/tgui3/README.txt

 TGUI_JOY_DOWN events and their complementing _UP events.
 There are also TGUI_MOUSE_AXIS and TGUI_JOY_AXIS events.

-TGUI3 automatically handles widget focus for you.
-You can use the keyboard arrows or joystick to move the focus to another widget and you can see what the current widget is with with gui->get_focus(), checking if it's 'this' and displaying focus to the user any way you wish, such as an animated border.
+You can convert key and button presses to TGUI_FOCUS events (e.g., arrow keys) which will make TGUI focus the correct widget to the left, right, up or down from the current one.
+You can see which widget has the focus with gui->get_focus() (check if it's this for the current widget, which allows you to display your own custom type of widget focus.)